-Our commitment to continuously deliver good quality homes and innovative designs at good value has won us awards and accolades.
-We have been accorded BCA ISO 9000 Certification in Project Management Services (Construction) since 2000.
+Our commitment to continuously deliver well-designed quality homes has won us awards and accolades.
+We have been accorded BCA ISO 9001:2008 Certification in Project Management Services (Construction) since 2000 and had won numerous Green Mark awards for our various projects.